lorforlinux/docs.beagleboard.io/books/pru-cookbook/01case/case.rst

 .. note::
    The I/O pins on the Beagles have a mutliplexer that lets you select what I/O appears on a given pin.
-The Blue has the mux already configured to to run these examples.
+The Blue has the mux already configured to run these examples.
 Follow the instructions in :ref:`details_configure_servos` to configure the pins for the Black and the Pocket.